Scientists revise a decades-old model of how proteins move in cells

 "It's almost prescient; it already knows before it comes and just steps right in," Frydman said.

-The researchers also found that the SRP didn't halt at all, as was previously believed.
+The researchers also found that the SRP didn't halt protein production at all, as was previously believed.

 The dual discovery is both important and interesting, Frydman said, because how and when proteins reach the membranes within the cell has dire consequences.